-7.1 Unclad scaffolds for home building with elevations less than 10.5m in length and no more than 6m in height (working platform) can be erected as a progressive access scaffold without ties to the structure as long as they comply with the designs as detailed in appendices of this specification.
+7.1 Unclad scaffolds elevations with elevations less than 10.0m in length and no more than 6m in height (working platform) can be erected as a progressive access scaffold without ties to the structure as long as they comply with the designs as detailed in appendices of this specification.
 It is recognised that one unsecured table lift may be erected which may be above 6m to complete gable ends etc.

-However, this may not be appropriate on exposed sites subject to the effects of wind and the scaffold must be tied or rakered if partial dismantling or continuity of any elevation is likely to take place.
+However, this may not be appropriate on exposed sites subject to the effects of wind and this should be assessed in accordance with the criteria in TG 20.

+The scaffold must be tied or rakered if partial dismantling or discontinuity of any elevation is likely to take place.

-On all elevations scaffolds must benefit from façade bracing on the outside standards to the full height at intervals no greater than six bays, and ledger bracing fitted to alternate pairs of standards at all lifts unless a transom device approved by the company is fitted which by design removes the requirement to provide ledger bracing.
+On all elevations scaffolds must benefit from façade bracing on the outside standards within every six bays, and ledger bracing fitted to alternate pairs of standards at all lifts unless a transom device approved by the company is fitted which by design removes the requirement to provide ledger bracing.

 - 7.2 If the criteria in 7.1 cannot be met then the scaffold must be secured to the supporting structure and/or rakers installed and the method confirmed as part of the plan for the work i.e. method statement.
-Any ties must commence within 3m of the base of the scaffold and at least 50% of ties must be fixed to ledger braced standards. - 7.3 Any tube and fitting scaffolds which do not meet the above criteria are between 6m and 15m must be constructed in accordance with the design criteria detailed in TG20.
-All scaffolds above 15m must benefit from strength/stability calculations and specific design. - 7.4 Suitable tying patterns are defined with the latest edition of TG20, the relevant system scaffold user handbook and/or the design drawing.
+Any ties must commence within 3m of the base of the scaffold and at least 50% of ties must be fixed to ledger braced standards. - 7.3 Any tube and fitting scaffolds which do not meet the above criteria must be constructed in accordance with the design criteria detailed in TG20. - 7.4 Suitable tying patterns are defined with the latest edition of TG20, the relevant system scaffold user handbook and/or the design drawing.
 Ties may only ever be removed/replaced/repositioned by the contractor with any such movement recorded and incorporated within hand over certificates and design drawings as appropriate.
-The contractor must ensure that the removal/repositioning of ties does not affect the structural stability of the scaffold, this may necessitate revised design calculations. - 7.5 Ties must be evenly distributed over the scaffold (horizontally and vertically), connected to both the inside and outside standards and, as a minimum, must be fitted; - i on alternate standards. - ii at alternate levels with a maximum vertical level of 4m. - iii at the top platform level for sheeted and debris netted scaffolds. - 7.6 All concrete/masonry anchors that are used for the installation of scaffold ties must be tested in accordance with a proof load of 1.25 times the required tensile load of 6.1kN.
+The contractor must ensure that the removal/repositioning of ties does not affect the structural stability of the scaffold, this may necessitate revised design calculations. - 7.5 Ties must be evenly distributed over the scaffold (horizontally and vertically), connected to both the inside and outside standards and, as a minimum, must be fitted; - i on alternate standards. - ii at alternate levels with a maximum vertical spacing of 4m. - iii at the top platform level for sheeted and debris netted scaffolds. - 7.6 All concrete/masonry anchors that are used for the installation of scaffold ties must be tested in accordance with a proof load of 1.25 times the required tensile load of 6.1kN.
 There should be a minimum of 3 anchors tested per scaffold or 5% of total number of ties whichever is the greater.
-Confirmation of the tests must be arranged by the Contractor and provided to the Company. - 7.7 A standard tensile proof load of 6.1kN x 1.25 must be used as a minimum for anchor ties, unless a greater proof load as otherwise stated by design and wind loadings as stipulated in TG20 or as detailed in relevant system scaffold manual is required. - Light duty ties are ties with a safe load in tension of 3.5kN - Standard ties are ties with a safe load in tension of 6.1kN - Heavy duty ties are ties with a safe load in tension of 12.2kN
+Confirmation of the tests must be arranged by the Contractor and provided to the Company. - 7.7 A standard tensile proof load of 6.1kN x 1.25 must be used as a minimum for anchor ties, unless a greater proof load as otherwise stated by design and wind loadings as stipulated in TG20 or as detailed in relevant system scaffold manual is required. - Standard ties are ties with a safe load in tension of 6.1kN - Heavy duty ties are ties with a safe load in tension of 12.2kN